adrian-1990/CI-Python-project-3/README.md

 **Gameboard**

 When creating the gameboard I came across the below bug.
-The bottom row of the grid was out of sequence with the rest of the board and didn't provide the positive UX.
+The bottom row of the grid was out of sequence with the rest of the board and didn't provide a positive UX.

 ![game board bug](https://user-images.githubusercontent.com/79532281/162245500-1682d231-52fb-4529-801e-e27d2535cd6b.png)